bw-empowered-conversations/Back-End/README.md

 :exclamation: *Requires authorization token.*

-:warning: *Deleting the user's details should trigger the frontend to prompt for new details*
+:warning: *Deleting the user's details should trigger the frontend to prompt for new details, or not using this endpoint in favor of the update above*

 To delete the user's details:
 ```js